 The Investor Roadshow | December 3-16 | Dreamit’s 14-week cycle culminates in a highly curated, 2-week, bi-coastal series of one-on-one meetings with institutional investors in their offices.
 Dreamit’s Investor Roadshow is a faster, more efficient way to raise a round versus a typical “Demo Day” since at best, Demo Day can only lead to an investor meeting.
 In advance of the Investor Roadshow, Dreamit startups receive intensive pitch prep and go through demanding mock-VC interviews.
 Weeks in advance, Dreamit’s Platform team reaches out to our investor network to lock in and coordinate a bespoke multi-city Investor Roadshow for each startup.
 Typically, Dreamit startups have one-on-one investor meetings in Silicon Valley, San Francisco, New York City, and Boston.

-How many team members need to participate in the program?
-And how involved do they need to be?
+How many members of my team need to actively participate in the program?

-The CEO and at least one other key team member must be prepared to participate fully in the program, including all required preparation sessions as well as the two-week customer immersion and two-week investor roadshow segments.
+The CEO and at least one other key team member must be prepared to participate fully in the program, including all required preparation sessions as well as 2-weeks of Customer Immersions and the 2-week Investor Roadshow.
 These are intensive, multi-city events that require full-time commitment in order for you to make the most of these opportunities.

 Does Dreamit take equity in my company?

-Dreamit has reengineered the accelerator model to better serve startups.
+Dreamit has re-engineered the accelerator model to fit the needs of more mature startups.
 Our founder-friendly offer allows startups to participate without initial material dilution.
-The program is designed specifically for founders with runway, product fully deployed, and who are looking to increase the number of large, enterprise-level customers before raising a Series A. Given that startups come into the program with some traction and momentum, these founders are not typically looking to give up equity for a cash investment.
+The program is designed specifically for founders who are looking to increase the number of large, enterprise-level customers before raising their next material round of financing.
+The program also assumes that your company has sufficient capital to participate in the program or to achieve your next round of funding (approximately six months).